SamuelVanie/watcherrun.el/.mayuri/tasks/execution_layer/task_001.md

 intermediate

 ## Best Practices / Notes
-- Use `start-process` for true asynchronous execution - never `shell-command`
 - Create dedicated output buffers for each watcher to avoid conflicts
 - Implement process sentinels to handle completion and errors properly
 - Use `process-live-p` to check process status before operations